richgel999/rdopng/README.md

 # rdopng
 Rate-Distortion Optimized Lossy PNG, QOI, and LZ4 image (LZ4I) Encoding Tool

-rdopng is a command line tool which uses LZ match optimization, Lagrangian multiplier [rate distortion optimization (RDO)](https://en.wikipedia.org/wiki/Rate%E2%80%93distortion_optimization), a simple perceptual error tolerance model, and [Oklab](https://bottosson.github.io/posts/oklab/)-based colorspace error metrics to encode 24/32bpp PNG files which are 30-80% smaller relative to lodepng/libpng.
+rdopng is a command line tool which uses LZ match optimization, Lagrangian multiplier [rate distortion optimization (RDO)](https://en.wikipedia.org/wiki/Rate%E2%80%93distortion_optimization), a simple perceptual error tolerance model, and [Oklab](https://bottosson.github.io/posts/oklab/)-based colorspace error metrics to encode lossy 24/32bpp PNG/QOI/LZ4I files.
+The encoded lossy PNG files are typically 30-80% smaller relative to lodepng/libpng.
 The tool defaults to reasonably fast near-lossless settings which writes PNG's around 30-40% smaller than lossless PNG encoders.

 Unlike [pngquant](https://pngquant.org/), rdopng does not use 256-color palettes or dithering.
 PNG files encoded by rdopng typically range between roughly 2.5-7bpp, depending on the options used (and how much time and patience you have).

 Some example encodes and command lines are [here](https://github.com/richgel999/rdopng/wiki/Examples).

-You can download a pre-built Windows binary [here](https://github.com/richgel999/rdopng/releases).
+You can download a pre-built Windows binary for an older version of rdopng [here](https://github.com/richgel999/rdopng/releases).
 You may need to install the [VS 2022 runtime redistributable from Microsoft](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ### Building